Automattic/jetpack/readme.md

 $ git checkout master-stable
 ```

+### Development

-To build your own version of Jetpack, you can follow the instructions [here.](./docs/development-environment.md)
+To build your own version of Jetpack, you can [follow the instructions here.](./docs/development-environment.md)

 ## Contribute